Ryan Kingsnorth, ARB

-For Imperial College, he worked on the new Residential Tower in West London that has recently wrapped up on site.
-The 34 storey tower includes a variety of living accommodations behind a high-tech facade and sits within a wider master plan for a new campus at the site.
-In South London, he worked on the new Embassy Gardens project, which created a new headquarters office building for the publisher Penguin Random House in South London on a prominent site facing the new US Embassy along the new Linear Park.
+Other projects completed within London include Imperial College, a residential tower in West London close to White City.
+The 34-storey tower sits within a wider masterplan and includes a variety of living accommodation behind a high-tech façade.
+In South London near Vauxhall, he worked upon our Embassy Gardens project, which created a new headquarters office building for the publisher Penguin Random House on a prominent site facing the new US Embassy along the new Linear Park.

 Before joining PLP Architecture, Ryan worked for Perkins+Will in London where he was involved with the Mary Rose Museum in Portsmouth, The Stage in London, and 99 Bishopsgate in the City of London.
 Ryan graduated from Oxford Brookes University for his Part I ARB architecture accreditation, and subsequently completed his Part II and Part III ARB studies at the University of Westminster, London.